 Similarly, we can use a regression to predict quiz scores for when individuals take either Marketing or Operations quizzes, which allows for updating of individual beliefs about quiztaking abilities in each course.
 Thus, each time individuals made a choice in our simulation, we were able to assign the choice an event length, which allowed the individual to move forward in calendar time until they reached the end of 5 weeks, as well as a quiz score if the individual took a quiz, which allows her to update her quiz-taking abilities.
-See Appendix E for further details.
+(See Appendix E for further details).

-After obtaining the simulated choice sequences for each individual sample, we can examine how closely the simulated patterns fit the observe data.
+After obtaining the simulated choice sequences for each individual sample, we can examine how closely the simulated patterns fit the observed data.
 First, we look at whether the models can capture the temporal and content binging patterns of the data, which was the central motivation for this paper.
 Temporal binging can be proxied by the average run length (without breaks), while content binging can be proxied by the percentage of choices where individuals switch between Marketing and Operations (disregarding breaks), as we originally described in the Descriptive Analysis section.

 In addition to the DIC values, Table 2 also compares the observed and simulated average run length and percent switches for each nested version of the model.
 We see that the Intercepts model is able to accurately simulate the average run length, but greatly overestimates the percentage of choices for which individuals switch between courses.
 The addition of the various constructs reduces the switching percentage, bringing it closer to the observed pattern of content binging.
-Although the simulated percentage is still greater than the observed percentage, we note that there is no state dependence parameter in our model, so the patterns of content binging are being captured purely by the theory-driven constructs in our model.
-In future work, we can examine how state dependence and our constructs are related.
+Although the simulated percentage is still greater than the observed percentage, we note that there is no state dependence parameter in this version of the model, so the patterns of content binging are being captured purely by the theory-driven constructs in our model.